Academic and Scientific Reports

 The following lists are not intended to be exhaustive.
 California State Parks is not responsible for content found on non-California State Parks sites.

-Children and Nature Network, Research and Studies, Volume 1.
-Non-profit organization.
-Compilation of original, scholarly research or syntheses of existing research which examine the benefits of connecting children and nature and provide recommendations for policies and actions people can take. http://www.cnaturenet.org/research/volumes/C16/16
+Children and Nature Network, Research and Studies.
+This site has a variety of reports on various research projects linked to it.
+Compilation of original, scholarly research or syntheses of existing research which examine the benefits of connecting children and nature and provide recommendations for policies and actions people can take. http://www.childrenandnature.org/#research

 The Importance of Play in Promoting Healthy Child Development and Maintaining Strong Parent-Child Bonds.
 Publication (American Academy of Pediatrics).
-Addresses factors that have reduced play and offers guidelines on how best to ensure that children to get to play.http://www.cnaturenet.org/uploads/playFINAL_1.pdf
+Addresses factors that have reduced play and offers guidelines on how best to ensure that children to get to play. http://pediatrics.aappublications.org/content/119/1/182.full

 Centers for Disease Control and Prevention.
 Government agency.
 The CDC provides reports, press releases and other information on children’s health issues including diabetes and obesity. http://www.cdc.gov